Zoom VS Skype

 Stack acknowledges that different life activities demand different accounts for each.
 Thanks to its multiple accounts support, you can stay logged in to different accounts of the same app.

 Plus, Stack is a split-screen browser.
 Its side-by-side windows system benefits multitasking, as in the case of sharing files or browsing while video chatting.
-If you want to discover firsthand what Stack can do, download it here.
+If you want to discover firsthand what Stack can do, learn more about it here.

 Zoom VS Skype - Features